prysmaticlabs/go-bls/README.md

 This repository is a go-wrapper around @herumi's BLS implementation using the underlying [herumi/mcl](https://github.com/herumi/mcl) cryptography library written in C++.
 The go wrapper is also based on @herumi's original BLS C++ project [herumi/bls](https://github.com/herumi/bls).
 The code was modified by Prysmatic Labs in order to integrate it into Ethereum's Serenity upgrade including Proof of Stake and Sharding.

+## Docs

+To see examples on how to use herumi's BLS library, see the `example/` directory in the repo containing single signature verification in addition to aggregate signature verification.

+See more information on Godoc [here](https://godoc.org/github.com/prysmaticlabs/go-bls).

 ## Installing

 ```bash